daniel5151/ANESE/README.md

 Left   | Left arrow
 Right  | Right arrow

 There is also basic controller support through SDL.
-Note: i've only tested with an xbox controller, so milage may vary.
+Note: i've only tested with an xbox controller, so your milage may vary.

 There are also a couple emulator actions:

 Action             | Keys
 -------------------|--------
 Exit               | Esc
-Reset              | Ctrl-R
+Reset              | Ctrl - R
-Power Cycle        | Ctrl-P
+Power Cycle        | Ctrl - P
-Toggle CPU logging | Ctrl-C
+Toggle CPU logging | Ctrl - C
+Speed++            | Ctrl - =
+Speed--            | Ctrl - -
+Fast-Forward       | Space

 ## TODO